dart-lang/sdk/docs/language/informal/implicit-creation.md

 may prefer to view the transformation in that light, and we would then say that we have omitted all the congruence rules.*

-An expression of one of the following forms must be modified in bottom-up order to be or contain a `constantObjectExpression` or `newExpression` as described:

-With a `postfixExpression` _e_,

-- if _e_ is of the form `constructorInvocation selector*`, i.e., `typeName typeArguments '.' identifier arguments selector*` then perform new/const insertion on the initial `constructorInvocation`.
-- if _e_ is of the form
-  `typeIdentifier arguments` where `typeIdentifier` denotes a class then perform new/const insertion on _e_.
-- if _e_ is of the form
-  `identifier1 '.' identifier2 arguments` where `identifier1` denotes
-  a class and `identifier2` is the name of a named constructor in that class, or `identifier1` denotes a prefix for a library _L_ and `identifier2` denotes a class exported by _L_, perform new/const insertion on _e_.
-- if _e_ is of the form
-  `identifier1 '.' typeIdentifier '.' identifier2 arguments` where
-  `identifier1` denotes a library prefix for a library _L_, `typeIdentifier` denotes a class _C_ exported by _L_, and `identifier2` is the name of a named constructor in _C_, perform new/const insertion on _e_.

 For the purposes of describing the transformation on assignable expressions we need the following syntactic entity: